CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 Avoid using ``eval``
 ++++++++++++++++++++
 Statements with ``eval`` can obfuscate the code considerably, and also make refactoring (such as changing variable names) more difficult.
 In almost all cases code can rewritten that avoids eval.
-If necessary use function handles
+If necessary use function handles.

     **very bad:**